 Dealing with debt is never fun.
 Many of us try to sweep our financial woes under the rug and hope they disappear with time.
 But what happens when that pile under the rug becomes too big to go by unnoticed?
 Debt is never fun to deal with, but it has to be done.
 The bigger you allow the problem to get, the harder it will be to get rid of the problem.

 If you are feeling extremely overwhelmed by a large amount of debt, you may be considering bankruptcy.
 You might have even heard from lenders and others offering debt solutions that bankruptcy is your only option.
-At 4 Pillars, we disagree.
+At GetMeDebtFree, we disagree.
 Bankruptcy may be one option, but it’s not necessarily the best and only option for you.
-Below, we will explain what bankruptcy is and what happens when you declare bankruptcy.
+We will explain, in part, what bankruptcy is and what happens when you declare bankruptcy.
 We will also explain when you may need to file for bankruptcy.

 What is bankruptcy?